Shiny-Miner/Porting-template/README.md

 # INFO
-This code just makes your party pokemon to be shown in tm case , only for FIRE RED BINARY.
+This code makes your Pokemon being able to evolve in mid battles, only for FIRE RED BINARY.

 ## Build Instructions